 If a person is found to be appropriate for hospice care after the initial confidential consultation, a physician order is requested for admission into the program.
-If you think Hospice may be right for you or a loved one, simply call (716) 439-4417 and Hospice will do the rest.
+If you think hospice may be right for you or a loved one, simply call (716) 439-4417 and we will do the rest.

 When should I call Hospice?

 If you have been diagnosed with a potentially life-threatening illness, it's time to find out about hospice services so an informed decision can be made regarding your choices.
-You can ask your physician about hospice care or call us at (716) 439-4417 to get the information you need.
+Call us at (716) 439-4417 to get the information you need.

-Early hospice referral enables the hospice team to provide support to patients and primary caregivers at the earliest that guidelines permit.
+Early hospice referrals enable the hospice team to provide support to patients and primary caregivers at the earliest that guidelines permit.
 As disease progression occurs, your goals can be met and issues that might arise can be addressed immediately, before they become more difficult to remedy.
 Unfortunately, too many patients and families have said they wished they had requested hospice services much sooner.

 What about payment?

-Most health insurers, including Medicare, Medicaid, Managed Long Term Care (MLTC) plans and the
+Most health insurers including Medicare, Medicaid, Managed Long Term Care (MLTC) plans and the

 Veteran's Administration (VA) have hospice coverage.
 No one is denied hospice

-care due to ability to pay.
+care due to inbability to pay.
 Care for patients without insurance or with

 limited insurance is paid for privately and can be based on a sliding fee

 scale.
-The Niagara Hospice Alliance also raises funds to help off-set costs of
+Niagara Hospice raises funds to help off-set costs of

 the under-insured and to support the mission of Niagara Hospice.